silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/unpublished-troubleshooting-reconnect-social-media-management-platforms-after-a-password-rotation.md

 ---
-description: This article describes how to troubleshoot the disconnection between social media apps and management platforms after a password rotation.
+description: "This article describes how to troubleshoot the disconnection between social media apps and management platforms after a password rotation."
 intercom_id: 6843921
 ---